aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/customizing-email-headers/extracting-and-analyzing-email-headers/_index.md

 ## Conclusion

-This **email header analysis tutorial** has shown you how to load an *.eml* file, extract its headers, and perform practical analyses such as sender identification, SPF/DKIM verification, and route tracing.
-Armed with these techniques, you can build secure, auditable, and intelligent email processing solutions.
+This **email header analysis tutorial** has shown you how to **load email message**, extract its headers, and perform practical analyses such as sender identification, **check SPF DKIM**, and route tracing.
+Armed with these techniques, you can build secure, auditable, and intelligent email processing solutions that reliably **extract email headers** and protect your organization from phishing threats.

 ---

-**Last Updated:** 2026-01-11
+**Last Updated:** 2026-04-05
 **Tested With:** Aspose.Email for Java 23.12 (latest at time of writing)
 **Author:** Aspose